gtwebsite/cyon2/readme.txt

 * Added Isotope on product list
 * Added Tooltipster
 * Added Fotorama and Camera on homepage slider
-* Added carousel and columns on testimonial shortcode
+* Added carousel, isotope and columns on testimonial shortcode
+* Added Team

 = 2.0.0 =
 * Replaced framework to SMOF 1.4